xastprl/DarpanX/README.md

 ## Pre-requisites

-It requires PyXspec (python version of XSPEC) installation with the same version of python; Other python modules required for darpanx are:
+Following python modules are required for the installation of darpanx :

 ```
  setuptools